Guidelines for agrochemical registrants

 Note: Some regulatory authorities may require residue data on samples of juice and pomace (recycled for animal feed).
 Consideration may need to be given to the inclusion of these commodities when establishing the study protocol.

-The fermentation and wine quality study is performed independently of the residue study and a minimum of 20 kg is required for each sample or treatment in the study.
+Fermentation and wine quality studies are performed independently of residue studies, with a minimum of 25 kg required for each sample or treatment.
 Ideally, samples should be taken from both sites where 2 x label rate applications have been implemented, with one acting as a back-up for the other and a minimum of the untreated control, 1 x label rate application and 2 x label rate applications being submitted for the study.
 If no detectable residues are present in the samples, the study can still proceed based on the possibility that the active constituent may have been converted to a secondary metabolite or broken down to another compound which may affect fermentation or wine quality.

 Fruit condition must be sound as wine made from spoiled, mouldy or unripe fruit will not be suitable for a fermentation or wine quality assessment.
 The grapes should be harvested at commercial quality or ripeness (21–26°Brix) and it is recommended that a °Brix reading be taken prior to harvest.
 Ideally, the fruit should be at a similar level of maturity (based on °Brix) across the different treatments.
 It is strongly advised that samples be frozen as soon as possible after harvest as these studies rely heavily on good fruit quality to ensure the best outcome.